Question: Does 1 Tim.3 teach that deacons/pastors/bishops/ministers must be married, and must not practice polygamy?

 To learn more about biblical polygamy, please click here.

-A. It is best to avoid vaccinations if at all possible, since we know that they are not always the best option for our health and possibly could be dangerous to our health.
+Answer: It is best to avoid vaccinations if at all possible, since we know that they are not always the best option for our health and possibly could be dangerous to our health.
 But we must also obey the law.
 If the law allows by an exception or way out, we should seek to take that legal way of avoiding vaccinations.
-But if it is NOT possible to avoid, then we must submit to the law and trust JEsus for divine protection.
+But if it is not possible to avoid, then we must submit to the law and trust Jesus for divine protection.

 A. EHJEH ASHER EHJEH is the original Hebrew words in Exo.3:14.